divikjuneja17/Simple-Linear-Regression-using-R/README.md

 Multiple R-squared:  0.7493,	Adjusted R-squared:  0.7488
 F-statistic:  1483 on 1 and 496 DF,  p-value: < 2.2e-16

-Creating a new dataframe containing new income (independent) values
+#Creating a new dataframe containing new income (independent) values.
 > new.income <- data.frame(income=c(2.6,1.9,2.4))

 > new.income